-They look similar, swipe the same and may even offer similar terms and rewards as personal credit cards, but business credit cards have a few distinct differences that can trip up a new business owner looking for a credit card.
+Business and personal credit cards may look similar, swipe the same, and may even offer similar terms and rewards as personal credit cards, but business credit cards have a few distinct differences.
+As a small business owner, contractor, or freelancer, you can leverage these differences to your advantage.

 Here are eight things that you need to know before you apply for a business credit card.

-While business credit card applications will ask for your company’s Employer Identification Number (EIN), you won’t have one if you are operating as a sole proprietor.
-You can use your Social Security number (SSN) instead.
+While business credit card applications will ask for your company’s Employer Identification Number (EIN), you may not have one if you are operating as a sole proprietor.
+You can typically use your Social Security number (SSN) instead.

 If you enjoy using your personal credit card to earn points and miles with your favorite airline or hotel loyalty program, you can add to your rewards with a small business credit card.
 When you apply for either a personal or a business credit card that’s co-branded with an airline or hotel, you will be asked for your loyalty program number.
 Since you’ll use the same number for the rewards you earn from both your business and personal credit cards, all of your points and miles will be pooled.